by Yoga Digest | May 25, 2020 1:55 am

 A recent study indicated that some of the polyphenols in tea have the ability to inhibit the growth of colon and lung cancer cells.
 Furthermore, black tea may also have some properties that protect the body from cancer.
 On the other hand, the chlorogenic acid in coffee acts as a cancer cell growth potent inhibitor.
 This helps in protecting the body from liver and gastrointestinal cancer.

-Furthermore, the polyphenols contained in the different types of coffee or coffee beans and tea have also been linked to reducing the rate of contracting heart disease.
+Furthermore, the polyphenols contained in the different or coffee beans and tea have also been linked to reducing the rate of contracting heart disease.
 They do this by promoting blood vessel relaxation, blocking any new blood vessels from forming to prevent feeding cancer cells and preventing plaque formation.
 This goes a long way in reducing the risk of stroke or heart attack.

 It remains the most consumed stimulant in the entire world and it is popular for both booth positive and adverse effects on human health.
 Although the content of caffeine in tea or coffee may depend on the serving size, brewing time or method of preparation, coffee almost always packs significant concentrations.
 This can be up to twice the concentration in tea.